-Traversing the Red Benches is a slog, and the climbs onto it and off it could be challenging for some, especially shorter folks.
+Getting off the Bench is no more difficult; there is a nice trail.
 Don’t get too nervous about these steep sections because once you are on them you’ll see they are actually very manageable.

 That said, there may be a nice way off the fire road at 8000′ that is NOT Granite Creek but rather the ridge to the north.
 Bison use this and have put down some really good track.
 I have added a marker where this would start at the east end.

 Camel up on water in Granite Creek, because it’s likely your last tasty water in Section 5.
 Also, if anyone tells you to avoid the water with “white stuff” around it because it’s “alkaline,” ignore them.
 You’ll be surprised – salty shores is not an indicator of how water will taste.
 Make sure the gate at the National Park border is CLOSED.

 This section is a little tedious, but if you do some research about the Kaiparowits, 50-Mile Mountain and the Grand Staircase Escalante National Monument, it can become a lot more interesting.
 50-Mile is in fact one of my favorite things about the area.
 One thing I recently learned is this area has more species of bees than the entire East Coast.
 Enjoy your time on the top, and close any cattle gates behind you.

 Round Valley Draw is MUCH more difficult to hike north than it is south.
 I recommend having cord or rope for this, especially if you are alone.
 If solo, chimneying DOWN after lowering your pack shouldn’t be too bad.
 Then you’re mostly set except one or more further smaller drops.
 If your ankles and knees are strong, you’ll be fine.

 The Willis Creek parking lot has no bathroom or trash but offers a great opportunity to hitch into Tropic with tourists.
 It’s not too far that it can’t be walked.
 I’ve done it.

 If you do not have Bryce permits, there are incredible alts to explore such as the 78 mile-long Grand View Trail.
 It’s also worth it if you’ve never seen Bryce to hike into the park directly west out of Tropic, then south back to the official Hayduke.

 Unfortunately after you leave Bryce you’re in for another slog in the deep sand, but “good news” is it’s mostly a road walk clear to the highway.
 Count your blessings if it is raining; it makes the sand so much easier to walk in, and the sage smells wonderful.